VERN SHERIDAN POYTHRESS

-Author: Philosophy, Science and the Sovereignty of God; Symphonic Theology: The Validity of Multiple Perspectives in Theology; Understanding Dispensationalists; Science and Hermeneutics: Implications of Scientific Method for Biblical Interpretation; The Shadow of Christ in the Law of Moses; God-Centered Biblical Interpretation; The Returning King: A Guide to the Book of Revelation; The Gender-Neutral Bible Controversy: Muting the Masculinity of God’s Words (co-author); The TNIV and the Gender-Neutral Bible Controversy (co-author); Redeeming Science: A God-Centered Approach; In the Beginning Was the Word: Language--A God-Centered Approach; What Are Spiritual Gifts?; Redeeming Sociology: A God-Centered Approach; Inerrancy and Worldview: Answering Modern Challenges to the Bible; and Inerrancy and the Gospels: A God-centered Approach to the Challenges of Harmonization; Logic: A God-Centered Approach to the Foundation of Western Thought.
+Author: Philosophy, Science and the Sovereignty of God; Symphonic Theology: The Validity of Multiple Perspectives in Theology; Understanding Dispensationalists; Science and Hermeneutics: Implications of Scientific Method for Biblical Interpretation; The Shadow of Christ in the Law of Moses; God-Centered Biblical Interpretation; The Returning King: A Guide to the Book of Revelation; The Gender-Neutral Bible Controversy: Muting the Masculinity of God’s Words (co-author); The TNIV and the Gender-Neutral Bible Controversy (co-author); Redeeming Science: A God-Centered Approach; In the Beginning Was the Word: Language: A God-Centered Approach; What Are Spiritual Gifts?; Redeeming Sociology: A God-Centered Approach; Inerrancy and Worldview: Answering Modern Challenges to the Bible; Inerrancy and the Gospels: A God-centered Approach to the Challenges of Harmonization; Logic: A God-Centered Approach to the Foundation of Western Thought.

 Contributor: The Foundations of Christian Scholarship; Hermeneutics, Inerrancy, and the Bible; The New Testament Student and His Field; Inerrancy and Hermeneutic: A Tradition, A Challenge, A Debate; Theonomy: A Reformed Critique; Recovering Biblical Manhood and Womanhood; New Geneva Study Bible; Spirit of the Reformation Study Bible; The Practical Calvinist; Resurrection and Eschatology: Theology in Service of the Church; ESV Study Bible.